-- "Representative" is defined as: - a reasonable cross-sample or typical embodiment of the local residing population reflecting the variety of interests of those residing in the local area; and - o relevant to and generally accepted as a representative sample of the 'local community'. - "Of the local community" is defined as: - Local the physical place, geographic location or area as geographically bounded by its name and local area by the relevant state/territory Geographic Names Board and as it is recorded on the CGNA national register for geographic names. - o Community the population physically residing in the local place or area, and the variety of interests of the population (represented as communities of interests within the local residing population).
+- relevant to and generally accepted as a representative sample of the 'local community'. - "Of the local community" is defined as: - Local the physical place, geographic location or area as geographically bounded by its name and local area by the relevant state/territory Geographic Names Board and as it is recorded on the CGNA national register for geographic names. - Community the population physically residing in the local place or area, and the variety of interests of the population (represented as communities of interests within the local residing population).